Paddling on the Delaware River

 (30 m) difference in height, creating what is known as a fluviarchy, a network of waterfalls.
 These also

-provided water power to mills, which contributed to Milford's economy in the 19th century.
+provided water power to mills, contributing to Milford's economy in the 19th century.

 Dorflinger Glass Museum and Wildlife Sanctuary, Stourbridge Line Scenic Train